The Average-Case Complexity of Counting Cliques in Erdos-Renyi Hypergraphs: Introduction

 A $s$-uniform hypergraph $G = (V(G), E(G))$ consists of a vertex set $V(G)$ and a hyperedge set $E(G) \subseteq \binom{V(G)}{s}$.
 A $k$-clique $C$ in $G$ is a subset of vertices $C \subset V(G)$ of size $|C| = k$ such that all of the possible hyperedges between the vertices are present in the hypergraph: $\binom{C}{s} \subseteq E(G)$.
 We write $\cl_k(G)$ to denote the set of $k$-cliques of the hypergraph $G$.
 One samples from the Erd\H{o}s-R\'enyi distribution $G(n,c,s)$ by independently including each of the $\binom{n}{s}$ hyperedges with probability $c$.

 We denote the law of a random variable $X$ by $\cL(X)$.
-We use $T(A,n)$ to denote the worst-case run-time of an algorithm $A$ on inputs of size parametrized by $n$.
-We work in the Word RAM model of computation, where the words have $O(\log n)$ bits.
+We use $T(A,n)$ to denote the worst-case run-time of an algorithm $A$ on inputs of size parametrized by $n$\latestedits{; for simplicity we assume throughout that $T(A,n)$ is non-decreasing in $n$}.
 All algorithms in this paper are randomized, and each (possibly biased) coin flip incurs constant computational cost.